criteo/autofaiss/docs/getting_started/quantization.rst

 You have already created a Faiss index but you would like to have a better recall/query-time ratio?
 This command creates a new index with different hyperparameters to be closer to your requirements.

-The tuning command
+The tune_index command
 ------------------

-The tuning command set the hyperparameters for the given index.
+The tune_index command set the hyperparameters for the given index.

 If an index_param is given, set this hyperparameters to the index, otherwise perform a greedy heusistic to make the best out or the max_index_query_time_ms constraint